 In theory you can play golf in Hawaii 365 days a year, but there's a reason the Hawaiian Islands are so green.
 An umbrella and light jacket can come in handy.

-Unless you play a muni or certain daily fee courses, plan on taking a cart.
-Riding carts are mandatory at most courses and are included in the green fee.
+Unless you play a muni or certain daily-fee courses, plan on taking a cart.
+Riding carts are mandatory at most courses and are included in the greens fee.

 View deals in Maui for vacation packages, hotels, airfare, and more from our partners!More